adinaamzarescu/Predictive-Modeling/README.md

 ### Technical Aspects
 - **Python Libraries**: Utilizes libraries like `numpy`, `pandas`, `matplotlib`, `seaborn`, and `scikit-learn`.
 - **Structured Approach**: The notebook is structured into various sections, each focusing on different aspects of data analysis and modeling.

-## Contributing

-We encourage contributions, suggestions, and feedback.
-Feel free to open an issue or submit a pull request for improvements.

 ## License